lthurston/oc-test-plugin/readme.md

 https://github.com/octobercms/october/blob/master/modules/backend/behaviors/RelationController.php#L897

 Thanks to alxy and jraw in the IRC channel for helping me suss through this and try some things.
-I'd love to ge this fixed, and am happy to work on it myself with some guidance from the core team.
+I'd love to get this fixed, and am happy to work on it myself with some guidance from the core team.

 # Test Plugin